Home Health Chondrosis: symptoms, causes, treatment

 bol_v_oblasti_serdca

-Chondrosis of the thoracic region is manifested primarily by pain syndrome due to compression of nerve fibers.
-The intervertebral discs lose their elasticity due to the destruction of the cartilaginous tissue and flatten.
-Lesions affect the muscle tissues connecting the thoracic vertebrae, the blood supply and nutrition of the tissues of the vertebral discs.
-Constant compression of the nerves can cause loss of nervous sensitivity of internal organs (innervation) and their failure, the formation of intervertebral hernias.
+Chondrosis of the thoracic region is manifested primarily by pain due to compression of nerve fibers.
+Intervertebral discs lose elasticity due to the destruction of cartilage tissue and become flattened.
+The lesions affect the muscle tissue connecting the thoracic part of the vertebrae, the blood supply system and nutrition of the tissues of the vertebral discs.
+Constant compression of the nerves can cause loss of nerve sensitivity of internal organs (innervation) and their insufficiency, the formation of intervertebral hernias.

 The development of pathology is preceded by the following factors: